Soros bought into Santander share sale, raising bet on Spain

 The U.S. financier emerged last year as one of the most prominent investors to put money into Spain following a prolonged economic downturn.

-Soros bought into lender Bankia, once the symbol of the country's deep financial crisis, when the government began selling down its controlling stake after a bailout.
+Soros bought into lender Bankia (BKIA.MC), once the symbol of the country's deep financial crisis, when the government began selling down its controlling stake after a bailout.

-He also invested in state-rescued Liberbank, in a real estate vehicle listed in Spain last year in the wake of a property market slump, and in building group FCC, although Soros later passed on a chance to substantially increase that stake.
+He also invested in state-rescued Liberbank (LBK.MC), in a real estate vehicle listed in Spain last year in the wake of a property market slump, and in building group FCC (FCC.MC), although Soros later passed on a chance to substantially increase that stake.

 Santander's new chief Ana Botin last Thursday continued her shake-up at the bank with the capital hike and a dividend cut, saying it was to help fund the group's expansion.
 Shares in the lender were placed at 6.18 euros each.

 The bank's stock closed down 14 percent the following day, after reaching a 13-month low, and marking the biggest percentage fall in 16 years.
-Santander shares were trading up 1.8 percent to 5.99 euros per share at about 1620 GMT on Monday.
+Santander shares were trading up 1.8 percent to 5.99 euros per share at about 1120 ET on Monday.

 About 50 percent of the Santander share placement was sold to U.S. investors, a source close to the matter told Reuters last week.